sfigg/commercialization-public/manufacture/desktop/windows-10-s-manufacturing-mode.md

 ## Overview

-To run scripts, installers, and diagnostic tools on the factory floor, use the Windows 10 S manufacturing mode.
-This mode allows you to run unsigned code in Audit Mode on the factory floor.
+To run scripts, installers, and diagnostic tools on the factory floor, Windows 10 S has a manufacturing mode.
+This mode allows you to run unsigned code only in Audit Mode on the factory floor.
 Enable manufacturing mode by adding a registry key to an offline image.
-Disable manufacturing mode by removing the registry key from audit mode.
+Disable manufacturing mode by removing the registry key when booted into audit mode.

 > [!IMPORTANT]
-> Don't ship your Windows 10 S PC with the registry in place.
+> Don't ship a Windows 10 S PC with the registry in place.
 Remove the registry key prior to shipping the device.

-Before shipping your PC, remove the registry key from the Windows 10 S PC.
-Also ensure that the manufacturing registry key is excluded from recovery packages.
+Before shipping a Windows 10 S PC, remove the manufacturing registry key and exclude it from recovery packages.

 ## Enable manufacturing mode